 Table of Contents

 This chapter examines how to use money constructively in a free software environment, and some of the adjustments your organization might want to consider as it gets involved in free software projects.
-This chapter is aimed not only at developers who are paid to work on open source projects, but also at their managers (and even on up to the executives), who need to understand the social dynamics of the development environment and how money affects them.
+This chapter is aimed not only at developers who are paid to work on open source projects, but also at their managers (and even on up to the executives), who need to understand the social dynamics of the development environment and the effects money and commerce can have there.

 Sometimes people are surprised to learn that most free software is written by paid developers, not by volunteers.
 But when you think about it, it makes sense: a company often needs a particular piece of software to exist, and to be maintained and developed, and yet does not need a monopoly on that software.
 Lots of companies have web sites and therefore need a web server; far fewer companies need exclusive control over the development of their web server, or need to sell it on a proprietary basis.
 The same is true of office software suites, operating system kernels, network connectivity tools, educational programs, etc — just as historically it has been true of electric grids, roads, sewer systems, and other goods that everyone needs but no one needs to own.
 Just as we expect road workers to be paid, we should expect software developers to be paid as well.